tldr-pages/tldr/pages/common/lsof.md

 `lsof +D {{path/to/directory}}`

-- Find the process that is listening on a local IPv6 TCP port, don't convert network numbers or port numbers:
+- Find the process that is listening on a local IPv6 TCP port and don't convert network or port numbers:

 `lsof -i6TCP:{{port}} -sTCP:LISTEN -n -P`